mattzipan/daily-dev-tips/src/pages/posts/creating-a-generic-posts-function-part-14.md

 ```

 The only thing I added is a sort based on the date.
-This way, we always show the newest articles first.
+This way, by sorting the posts based on the date in the [frontmatter](https://daily-dev-tips.com/posts/what-exactly-is-frontmatter/), we always show the newest articles first.

 As mentioned, the rest is a copy-paste from what we already had.